bobby1030/JWSH-COOP-Tools/README.md

 #

-1. Input Student ID, output Students' real name.
+1. Submit Student ID, show students' real name.
-2. Has loop function, so you can set an amount of results you want.
+2. Loop function that you can set an amount of results you want.
 3. Will ignore every search error (such as Wrong ID...).

 ## 需求 Requirement